captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What.
 ---
 ## SHARON:
-Don't be sad.
+Don’t be sad.
 ---
 Are you sad?
 ---
-Don't be sad.
+Don’t be sad.
 ---
 ## ROBYN:
-I'm glad you had a good date.
+I’m glad you had a good date.
 ---
 ## SHARON:
 Fuck that.
 ---
-I don't care about that.
+I don’t care about that.
 ---
 ## ROBYN:
-Sharon...
+Sharon…
 ---
 ## SHARON:
-I've had a good month.
+I’ve had a good month.
 ---
 With you.
 ---
-I've had good coffee
+I’ve had good coffee
 ---
 good conversations
 ---
-and now we're making good money
+and now we’re making good money
 ---
-and that's good
+and that’s good
 ---
 but actually,
 ---
-it's not the money,
+it’s not the money,
 ---
-it's the making.
+it’s the making.
 ---
 Making something with you.
 ---
 ## ROBYN:
-Sharon...
+Sharon…
 ---
 ## SHARON:
 I look forward to waking up